RustCasino Review

 Provably Fair: What It Actually Proves

 Every mode uses cryptographic seed verification.
-Pre-round, the server publishes a hashed seed; you can supply a client seed; post-round, the server reveals the unhashed seed and you can re-compute the outcome to verify it wasn't manipulated.
+Pre-round, the server publishes a hashed seed, you can supply a client seed, post-round, the server reveals the unhashed seed and you can re-compute the outcome to verify it wasn't manipulated.

 This is the standard provably fair pattern across the crypto and skin gambling space.

-Here's what provably fair does prove: a specific outcome was generated honestly from the seeds and not after-the-fact adjusted.
+Here's what provably fair does prove: a specific outcome was generated from the seeds and not after-the-fact adjusted.
 Here's what it does not prove: that the underlying probabilities (drop rates on cases, rake percentages on PvP modes, RTP on Blackjack) are competitive or even fully disclosed.
 In the absence of a license, provably fair is the strongest in-game trust signal an operator can offer.
 It is not a substitute for regulatory oversight on disputes, withdrawals, account closures, or T&C enforcement.

 Withdrawals: Instant, Skin-Only, Caveat on Big Wins